 - The 5G EDGAR UE is a regular 5G UE.
 5G connectivity is provided through an embedded 5G modem and 5G System components.

-- The AR Runtime is local and uses data from sensors, audio inputs or video inputs, but the AR Runtime may be assisted by the cloud/edge application for example spatial localization and mapping provided by a spatial computing service.
+- The AR Runtime is local and uses data from sensors, audio inputs or video inputs.
+The AR Runtime, in particular the XR spatial compute, may be assisted by the cloud/edge application for example spatial localization and mapping provided by a spatial computing service.

 - Media processing is local, the device needs to embed all media codecs required for decoding pre-rendered 2D view.